Utah Administrative Code

 E. "Curriculum alignment" means the assurance that the material taught in a course or grade level matches the standards, objectives and assessments set by the state or school district for specific courses or grade levels.

-G. "Instructional materials" means systematically arranged content in text or digital format which may be used within the state curriculum framework for courses of study by students in public schools, including textbooks, workbooks, computer software, online or internet courses, CDs or DVDs, and multiple forms of communication media.
+G. "Instructional materials" means systematically arranged content in text, digital, Braille and large print, and audio format which may be used within the state curriculum framework for courses of study by students in public schools, including textbooks, workbooks, computer software, online or internet courses, CDs or DVDs, and multiple forms of communication media.
 Such materials may be used by students or teachers or both as principal sources of study to cover any portion of the course.
 These materials:

 (1) shall be designed for student use; and